 A unit of genetic distance, used to describe the separation of genes on a chromosome.
-It dates from the early 20th century, the days of genetic research with fruit flies, before the discovery of DNA and the mapping of genomes using restriction enzymes and other advanced techniques.
-The terms “millimorgan” and "sub-millimorgan" are also in use (but not micromorgan).
-The unit originated in work by Thomas Hunt Morgan in 19 and was refined and named by J. B. S. Haldane in 1919.
+It dates from the early 20ᵗʰ century, the days of genetic research with fruit flies, before the discovery of DNA and the mapping of genomes using restriction enzymes and other advanced techniques.
+The terms “millimorgan” and “sub-millimorgan” are also in use (but not micromorgan).
+The unit originated in work by Thomas Hunt Morgan in the early 1900's and was refined and named by J. B. S. Haldane in 1919.

 One centimorgan is defined as the genetic distance between two loci with a statistically corrected recombination frequency of 1%; the genetic distance in centimorgans is numerically equal to the recombination frequency expressed as a percentage.
 Symbol, cM.
 The centimorgan is now more commonly called a “map unit” (symbol, mu) or locus map unit (symbol, LMU).

 The qualification “statistically corrected” is necessary because at genetic distances greater than about 7 cM, the relationship between recombination frequency and genetic distance is no longer linear.
 Researchers have developed mathematical models that can correct for this difficulty.

 Various mapping functions are possible.
 After Haldane's, the most common is that of D. D. Kosambi.
 The Haldane function is purely mathematical; Kosambi's incorporates an empirical term.

 The centimorgan is not a measure of physical distance, but typically a genetic distance of 1 cM corresponds to a physical distance of roughly one million base pairs.
 Attempts to assign a physical length to the centimorgan have led to an estimate that it is roughly about 0.003 millimeters.